mr-pascal/portarius-public-docs/README.md

 1. **Scalable, hierarchical, fine-grained access control** Tackle complex permission models that evolve with your product.
-2. **A simplified approach to enforcing access policies** Avoid the overhead of building and maintaining your own IAM system.
+2. **A simplified approach to enforcing access policies** Avoid the overhead of building and maintaining your own permission management system.
 3. **A developer-friendly, API-first solution** Integrate quickly into existing workflows and tech stacks.